lwillem/simid_rtools/tutorial_vsc_vaughan/README.txt

 - pwd			current path
 - exit			to leave the cluster
 - ssh			to connect to the cluster
-- cd $VSC_DATA		go to your DATA folder on the cluster
+- cd $VSC_DATA		go to your DATA folder on the VSC cluster
-- cd $VSC_SCRATCH	go to your SCRATCH folder on the cluster
+- cd $VSC_SCRATCH	go to your SCRATCH folder on the VSC cluster
+- cd $VSC_HOME		go to your HOME folder on the VSC cluster

 Useful slurm job commands:
 - sbatch <filename>	to submit a job(file)